Olympics-Athletics-U.S. sprinter Richardson applauds Jamaica's 100m clean sweep | Sports-Games

 Sprinter Sha'Carri Richardson, who was ruled out of the Olympics after being temporarily banned for testing positive for cannabis, on Sunday applauded Jamaica's sweep of the 100 metres led by Elaine Thompson-Herah's record-breaking performance.
 Thompson-Herah obliterated the Olympic record with a blistering 10.61 seconds sprint on her way to defend the title she won in Rio five years ago, becoming the second fastest woman in history and elevating herself to among the greats in the iconic 100m event.

+Silver medallist Fraser-Pryce, who said Tokyo 2020 would be her last Olympics, tweeted https://twitter.com/realshellyannfp/status/1421671773351858184?s=20 her satisfaction at seeing Jamaica's dominance in the race.
+"Legacy isn't just about winning, it's also about gracefully watching others shine.
+Even through disappointment," she wrote.
+"Congratulations to 2 amazing athletes Elaine and Shericka.
+To the podium we go!!"

+Jamaica's clean sweep confirmed its supremacy in the event, with 10 of the 12 available women's 100m medals since 2008 going to them, including all gold.
+On Saturday, Fraser-Pryce said the final showcased the level that female sprinting has achieved at the sport's biggest stage.

-"I'm really excited that female sprinting is going (to) another level and that's truly remarkable," she said after the race.
+"I'm really excited that female sprinting is going (to) another level and that's truly remarkable," she told reporters.
 "It speaks to the depth that we have in terms of females."
 Richardson could be part of that future of the sport.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)